-If Japan’s ancient capital is on the top of your travel hit list, but you’re not sure where to begin, here’s the starter’s guide to 12 Kyoto top attractions!
+If Japan’s ancient capital is on the top of your travel hit list, but you’re not sure where to begin, here’s a starter’s guide to the top Kyoto attractions!

-Kyoto has enough to keep you entertained for weeks, but if you’re on a whirlwind tour or just want to make sure you don’t miss anything major, look no further.
-Once the capital of Japan and considered today’s cultural capital, the city has not shortage of temples and shrines, but there are markets and bamboo forests to explore too.
+Kyoto easily has enough to keep you entertained for weeks.
+But if you’re on a whirlwind tour or just want to make sure you don’t miss anything major, look no further.
+Once the capital of Japan and considered today’s cultural capital, Kyoto has no shortage of temples and shrines, but there are also markets and bamboo forests to explore too.

-Instantly familiar from the cover of every Kyoto guide book, Kinkakuji is maybe better known as the Golden Pavilion.
-A Zen temple destroyed on multiple occasions (once by an enraged monk who set it alight), the current iteration was built in 1955.
+Featured on the cover of every Kyoto guide book, Kinkaku-ji is also known as the Golden Pavilion.
+The Zen temple was destroyed on multiple occasions (including once by an enraged monk who set it alight), with the current iteration built in 1955.

 Perched beside a lake and surrounded by well-manicured gardens, the gold-leaf-covered temple is a sight to behold.
 It’s best visited when it opens in the morning as it is a tad quieter.
 If you have time, enjoy some green tea and a small gold-leaf-dotted wagashi sweet in the garden tearooms.

 2. Fushimi Inari Taisha | 伏見稲荷大社

-Dedicated to Inari — the Shinto God of rice — the main shrine of Fushimi Inari was built in 1499.
+Dedicated to Inari — the Shintō God of rice — the main shrine of Fushimi Inari was built in 1499.
 But some of the earliest parts of it date all the way back to 711.
-Foxes are believed to be messengers of Inari, foxes make plenty of appearances throughout the area so keep an eye out for them.
+Foxes are believed to be messengers of Inari and plenty of appearances throughout the area, so keep an eye out.
 The most densely layered gates are found early on in the trail, so don’t worry about hiking the whole way to the top if you don’t have time (or energy).Take the JR Nara Line from Kyoto Station to JR Inari Station.

 3. Kiyomizudera | 清水寺

-Well known for its wooden veranda with stunning views of Kyoto, Kiyomizudera is a highlight of the city and the perfect way to end a walk through Higashiyama.
+Known for its wooden veranda with stunning views of Kyoto, Kiyomizudera is a highlight of the city.
+It’s also the perfect way to end a walk through Higashiyama (next on our list).

 4. Stroll the streets of Higashiyama | 東山

 For that ancient-Kyoto feel, Higashiyama is the place to visit.
-It has narrow, winding streets, traditional shop fronts for you to explore.
-And don’t forget the beautiful shrines and pagodas to admire.
-The pagoda of Hokanji Temple and the brightly coloured kukurizaku (colourful decorative balls) of Daikoku-san Kongo-ji Koshin-do (or Yasaka Koshindo for short) are some of the highlights, but exploring is the best part.
+It has narrow, winding streets, and traditional shop fronts for you to explore.
+And don’t forget the beautiful shrines and pagodas to admire too.
+Hōkan-ji’s pagoda and the brightly colored kukurizaku (decorative balls) of Daikoku-san Kongō-ji Kōshin-dō (or Yasaka Kōshin-dō for short) are just some of the highlights.

 5. Relax at Sagano Bamboo Forest

 Stroll through the famous and picturesque bamboo forest and enjoy one of the top 100 soundscapes of Japan.
-With swaying trees and shady pathways stretching up to 500m, you can explore the hidden spots around Tenryuji.
+With swaying trees and shady pathways stretching up to 500 m, you can explore the hidden spots around Tenryūji (#10 on our list).